Pincushion Flower Bloom Time: Keep Blooms Longer

 Why isn't my pincushion flower blooming?

-Provide full sun, remove spent blooms regularly, water consistently, and avoid overfertilizing.
+Provide full sun, remove spent flowers regularly, water consistently, and avoid excessive fertilizer—especially high nitrogen fertilizer, which can encourage foliage growth instead of flowers.

-What to do when a flower is not blooming?
+What should I do when a flower is not blooming?

-Check sunlight levels, soil drainage, watering practices, and overall plant health.
-Many flowering problems are linked to insufficient light.
+Check the plant’s growing conditions, including sunlight, soil drainage, watering, nutrients, and overall health.
+Many flowering issues are related to insufficient light or environmental stress.

 How do I get pincushion flower to bloom?